aydenchain/agent-challenge/README.md

 ![EduPath Agent Banner](./assets/Nosana-Challenge-Edupath.png)
 ![EduPath Agent flow](./assets/Flow-edupath.png)

-**EduPath Agent** is an AI-powered career advisor built with the [Mastra](https://mastra.ai) framework for the [Nosana Builders Challenge].
+**EduPath Agent** is an AI-powered career advisor built with the [Mastra](https://mastra.ai) framework for the Nosana Builders Challenge.
 It helps students explore career paths, align with their strengths, and design a personalized 5-year development roadmap — all through an intelligent, conversational agent.
 - 📹 Demo Video X: (https://x.com/AydenCryptoWRLD/status/1942437973737312272)
 ---